 Admission to the programs is selective and academic requirements are rigorous, demanding a high level of dedication and commitment from students.
 However, the University provides a strong program of support to help assure the success of each student willing to dedicate him or herself.
 Pre-Professional and Pre-Graduate School Programs offer promising students a series of value-added activities to enhance their competitiveness in the professional and graduate school evaluation and admission process.

 The Honors Curriculum Program at Alcorn State University is designed to enhance the various curricular offerings of the university through enriching academic experiences for participants.
 The program aims to bring together both students and teachers with exceptional intellectual commitment and ability in an atmosphere which stimulates scholarship, leadership, and creativity.
 The program is designed in a manner which allows participation by students from any discipline offered as a major at the university.

-Students may graduate with the designation of Honors Curriculum Scholar by achieving the following.
+Students may graduate with the designation of an Honors Curriculum Scholar by achieving the following.
 The student must:

 - complete a minimum of 24 hours of honors course work.